Toyota Industries to buy Cascade for $759 million

 The deal is expected to close by the end of 2012, it added.

-Nomura Securities acted as the financial adviser to Toyota Industries, while Bank of America Merrill Lynch advised Cascade.
+Nomura Securities acted as the financial adviser to Toyota Industries, while Merrill Lynch advised Cascade.

-The deal is among a series of cross-border transactions pursued by Japanese buyers this year as companies look to take advantage of the strong yen currency and seek new growth outside their stagnant home markets.

-(Reporting by Mridhula Raghavan in Bangalore and Soyoung Kim in New York; Editing by Sriraj Kalluvila, Sreejiraj Eluvangal and Tim Dobbyn)
+(Reporting by Mridhula Raghavan in Bangalore; Editing by Sriraj Kalluvila and Sreejiraj Eluvangal)